austinzheng/Cormorant/README.md

 Aside from the (long) list of features not yet implemented (see the *Working On* and *Very Long Term Goals* sections above), there are a couple of intentional deviations from Clojure's API or conventions:

 * `ifn?` doesn't exist; use `eval?` instead.
-This is because Lambdatron does not use protocols (e.g. interfaces) to define constructs that can be used in function position.
+This is because Lambdatron does not use protocols (i.e. interfaces) to define constructs that can be used in function position.
 * `try` doesn't exist. `attempt` is a (very basic) error handling facility.
 It takes one or more forms, executing each sequentially, and returns the first successful value (or the error from executing the final form).